ridge/tectonic-redocly/Managing Ridge Container Service - RCS/container-creation-using-the-ridge-console-ui.md

 You can specify the following when creating a batch of containers:
 - The number of desired containers
 - The docker image
-- CPU, memory and ephemeral storage size.
+- CPU, memory and instance storage size.
 Alternatively, specify one of the container presets (similar to instance types that are often used in public clouds)

 ## Creating a New Batch
 To create a new batch using the Ridge console UI: